avhalo/lyrco/README.md

 # Lyrics Corpora

-There is a documents folder which describes the structure and management
+There is a documents folder which describes the structure and management.
+There is data folder which has the JSON files.

+Why Lyrics "Corpora"?
+In latin the III declination of -us is -ora in nominative in this "corpus" case.
+I am pulling from multiple sources, not just one.

 ## This will be updated later on.